11 Day Tastes of Southern Australia

 • 7 Day 7: Naracoorte - Kangaroo Island

 The Fleurieu Peninsula is a natural adventure playground, all rolling hills, rugged clifftops and sandy beaches.
-Seaside Victor Harbor turns on the charms – take a horse drawn tram ride out to Granite Island (own expense) – before your ferry blasts its horn.
+Seaside Victor Harbor turns on the charms – time permitting, take an Optional Experience* horse drawn tram ride out to Granite Island or take a wander along the pier – before your ferry blasts its horn.
 All aboard for Kangaroo Island, home to native wildlife like sea lions, koalas and diverse bird species.
 Your destination is Kingscote.

 • 8 Day 8: Kangaroo Island Sightseeing